AFTER THE END

 poetry

-This poetry competition invites creative responses from poets that critically engage with ideas of time and temporality and the question of who gets to say that something has ended.
+This poetry competition invited creative responses from poets that critically engage with ideas of time and temporality and the question of who gets to say that something has ended.

-Poems can be on any issue related to themes of time, temporality and endings and in any style.
-Individual poems should be no longer than forty lines.
+Poems were welcomed on any issue related to themes of time, temporality and endings and in any style.

-The After the End Poetry Competition offers to winners a first prize of £750, and the top three winners will also be published on the After the End website.
-The winners will be announced on the After the End website on the 1 st November.
+The After the End Poetry Competition offers to winners a first prize of £750, second and third place winners will be offered £125 each.
+All three winners will be published on the After the End website, and poems may be shared on media channels connected to the After the End project.

 the team